square/workflow/docs/userguide/ui-concepts.md

 !!! tip "Yes, everything renders when anything changes"
     New Workflow developers generally freak out when they hear that the entire tree is re-rendered when any state anywhere updates.
     Remember that `render()` implementations are expected to be idempotent, and that their job is strictly declarative: `render()` effectively means "I assume these children are running, and that I am subscribed to these work streams.
 Please make sure that stays the case, or fire up some new ones if needed."
+    Another way is to think of them as declaring how to adapt the internal State into the external Rendering.
     These calls should be cheap, with all real work happening outside of the `render()` call.

     Optimizations may prevent rendering calls that are clearly redundant from being made, but semantically one should assume that the whole world is rendered when any part of the world changes.